 A simple random sample of addresses was used to create a targeted sample group in Washington County.
-A total of 12,500 households were identified and sent a mailed invitation to participate in the study and complete household and individual surveys.
+A total of 12,500 households were identified and sent a mailed invitation to participate in the project and complete household and individual surveys.
+Households were given different levels of participation incentives to be able to test for and correct for nonresponse bias.
 Individuals age 12 and older who completed the survey were invited to provide a blood sample for antibody testing.